Extending Advanced Monitoring

 Creating Filters

-In addition to the some of predefined filters that are provided on the PubSub+ Insights dashboards for Datadog, you can also create your own filters.
-To do this, you create a Template Variable to create additional filters.
-These template variables can give you different views the data to help you better understand different aspects of your estate.
-Here's a quick overview of how to do this:
+In addition to the some of the predefined filters that are provided on the PubSub+ Insights dashboards, you can also create your own filters using a template variable to create additional filters.
+Template variables can give you different views of the data, helping you better understand different aspects of your estate.

-1. On the dashboard, click the Edit beside the $service_name.
+1. On the dashboard, click the Edit next to the existing Filter by fields.

 For more information, see the Template Variables in the Datadog documentation.